botbits/lambda-layer-git/README.md

 ## Using

-Once a Lambda layer is created, it should be [referenced in your lambda function](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path).
+Once your Lambda layer is created, it should be [referenced in your lambda function](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path).

 Invoke the `lambda-layer-git` module as follows: